argoproj/argo-rollouts/docs/features/analysis.md

 ## Cluster analysis templates

-A Rollout can reference a Cluster scoped AnaylsisTemplate called a `ClusterAnalysisTemplate`.
+Starting in version `0.9.0` a Rollout can reference a Cluster scoped AnaylsisTemplate called a `ClusterAnalysisTemplate`.
 This can be useful when you want to share an AnalysisTemplate across multiple Rollouts; rather than duplicating them in every namespace.
-Use the field
-`clusterScope: true` to reference a ClusterAnalysisTemplate instead of an AnalysisTemplate.
+Use the field `clusterScope: true` to reference a ClusterAnalysisTemplate instead of an AnalysisTemplate.

 ```yaml tab="Rollout"